romerogroup/pyBiblio/docs/_sources/bibliometrics.rst.txt

 .. code-block:: python

-	citTitle = analysis.cit_num(data, by='TI', n=15, subset=['density', 'theory'], sep=',', norm = False, sort = False)
+	citTitle = analysis.cit_num(data, by = 'TI', n = 15, subset = ['density', 'theory'], sep = ',', norm = False, sort = False)

 When the tag 'TI' is passed in the *by* parameter, the column holding titles is sent to the function *titleClean* that will remove any punctuation, symbols, hyperlinks, digits and stop words.
 The result will be a string of the remaining words joined by the separator chosen (in this case, a comma but the default is a semi-colon).
-To make it more clear, the title "The origin of incipient ferroelectricity in lead telluride" will return "ferroelectricity;incipient;lead;origin;telluride".
-Keeping the same example, the number of different occurences will be 5.
+To make it more clear, the title "Authorship and citation cultural nature in density functional theory from solid state computational packages" will return "authorship;citation;computational;cultural;density;functional;nature;packages;solid;state;theory".
+Keeping the same example, the number of different occurences will be 11.

 Another useful parameter available on all functions in the bibliometrics class is the subset parameter.
 This will help subset your data, before processing, according to the elements of the list.
 In the above line of code, we have two elements, meaning that a title will only be taken into account if both words "density" and "theory" are elements of the title.
 This parameter is case insensitive.